Calming support

 Simple game plan

-- Change the environment too: den space, white noise, routine, and distance from triggers.
+2. Work on the environment in parallel: a den space, white noise, predictable routine, more distance from the trigger.

 When to call your vet